“That girl’s gonna be the first female president,” I said, and Dale laughed. He understood what I was talking about.

 But there was also something special about this bear.
 She was a cutie to be sure, demure and curvy, with blonde fuzzy ears and soulful brown eyes.
 But she was also so…optimistic.
 She stood at the lip for what seemed like hours, watching fish after fish jump past her, unperturbed by the fact that most of them weren’t catchable.
 We admired her tenacity, exhaling a collective “awww” when she dropped a fish and cheering when she caught one.

 She also defended herself several times against other, much bigger bears.
 We watched her navigate one particularly intense encounter with an enormous boar.
 Our girl was fishing the lip but the big boy wanted her gone.
 He approached her, those tree-trunk-sized thighs powering him through the water.
 She stood her ground for at least a minute, if not more, which felt like an eternity of growling and bared teeth.
-Eventually, she started to relent, which was probably inevitable; he was so much bigger than she and had chased her off before.
-Slowly, carefully, she backed away, keeping distance between herself and the big guy but still pushing back.
+Eventually, she started to relent, which was probably inevitable; he was so much bigger and had chased her off before.
+Slowly, carefully, she backed away, keeping distance between herself and the big guy while still pushing back.

 In this interaction, observe how she challenges the boar while also keeping the rock between them: